ai-open-developer/arklight/docs/docs/CONTRIBUTING.md

 4. Submit a pull request

 ### ✨ Becoming a Core Contributor
 We're looking for dedicated contributors to help maintain and grow this project.
-If you're interested in becoming a core contributor, please fill out our [Contributor Application Form](https://forms.gle/TBSteXSDCtBDwr5m7).
+If you're interested in becoming a core contributor, please contact me on thecodacus@gmail.com .

 ## Pull Request Guidelines